 Home-School Communication:

-- Communication between parents and teachers is a critical component of student success.
+Communication between parents and teachers is a critical component of student success.
 Teachers have been asked to contact parents if they see problems emerging.
-Parents should contact the course teacher if they see problems developing. - Many teachers use D2L so that parents and students can review teacher directions on-line.
-D2L is one tool that can be used to keep parents informed regarding class work.
+Parents should contact the course teacher if they see problems developing.

 Honour Roll: